pirsch-analytics/docs/docs/billing.md

 ## Where Do I Find My Invoices?

 You can find your invoices in the Stripe portal.
-Navigate to the Billing page from the top right menu and click **Manage Your Subscription**.
+Navigate to the billing page from the top-right menu and click **Manage Your Subscription**.

 ## What Happens if I Reach the Limit?